frank-zago/isp55e0/README.md

 isp55e0 has been tested on:

   - a CH551 with a bootloader version 2.3.1
+  - a CH552 with a bootloader version 2.3.1
   - a CH552 with a bootloader version 2.4.0
   - a CH554 with a bootloader version 2.4.0
   - a CH559 with a bootloader version 2.4.0